 Field-hunting tip

-Look in hydrothermal veins in limestone country — that is the host setting where montroydite typically forms.
+Look in hydrothermal veins in limestone country, the host setting where montroydite typically forms.
 If you start seeing cinnabar, calcite, native mercury in float, you are in the right ground.
 Field specimens usually show a acicular crystals, earthy crusts, small prismatic forms habit, so train your eye for that shape before scanning the outcrop.